HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

 \subsection{Contributions}

-This paper addresses the open problem of physical layer location privacy in single-\ac{bs} mmWave \ac{mimo}-\ac{ofdm} links.
+This paper develops a physical-layer framework for location-privacy in single-\ac{bs} mmWave \ac{mimo}-\ac{ofdm} links.
 We consider a realistic positioning scenario in which the \ac{ue} is not synchronized to the \ac{bs}, and both devices are equipped with analog antenna arrays.
-Our key insight is that, despite these constraints, a \textit{single perturbation block}, embedded in the \ac{ue}'s pilot generator, can disrupt the \ac{bs}'s geometric inversion procedure used for positioning, while leaving the communication link virtually unaffected.
-We refer to this solution as \textit{HoloTrace}, short for \emph{holographic trace}, as it operates by subtly reshaping the geometric imprint (or \emph{trace}) left by the transmitted waveform at the physical layer, reflecting its ability to create a fictitious (\emph{holographic}) image.
-Our results demonstrate that location privacy can be enforced directly at the waveform level, without protocol modifications, without network-side cooperation, and with negligible impact on communication quality.
+Our key insight is that, despite these constraints, a \textit{single perturbation block}, embedded in the \ac{ue}'s pilot generator, can bias the geometric inversion procedure employed by the \ac{bs} for positioning, while leaving the nominal precoder unchanged.
+We refer to this solution as \textit{HoloTrace}, short for \emph{holographic trace}, as it operates by slightly reshaping the geometric imprint (or \emph{trace}) left by the transmitted waveform at the physical layer, thereby creating a fictitious (\emph{holographic}) image.
+Our results show that waveform-level pilot modification can provide location privacy in the evaluated single-\ac{bs} setting; the achievable spoofing accuracy and communication-rate loss depend on the available \ac{csi} and the selected spoofed geometry.
 The main contributions of this work are summarized as follows: